FoxyCodingGit/weather-routing-frontend/README.md

 This is also where I calculate the rained scripter, based on the rain intensity passed in you will be given a descriptor and colour depicting how intense the rain is.

 ![Rain Descriptor being used in table](readmeImages/rainDescriptors.png)

+## Testing
+I decided to do manual testing for this project...DO MORE